The Bernstein inequality for slice regular polynomials: Proof of Theorems and

-Hence which contradicts inequality (\ref{A}).
-Now we complete the proof of theorem. \end{proof} To establish Theorem \ref{Ankeny-Converse}, Ankeny need the following lemma in terms of the Laguerre Theorem.
-Here we offer an elementary proof. \begin{lemma} If
+To establish the complex version of Theorem \ref{Ankeny-Converse}, Ankeny and Rivlin used the following lemma in terms of the Laguerre Theorem.
+Here we give an elementary proof for the sake of completeness.